OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/skew.md

 ---
 title: skew
-description: The documentation page of the 'skew' attribute, which is a measure of the asymmetry or distortion of a symmetric distribution.
+description: "The documentation page of the 'skew' attribute, which is a measure of" the asymmetry or distortion of a symmetric distribution.
 It provides explanation of the concept, its usage in Python and parameters details.
 keywords: